 Elon Musk just finalized his acquisition of Twitter, making immediate changes behind the scenes as well as ultimatums for changes that would affect the most front-facing users.
 The Elon Era is clearly underway.

-Back in April when Musk initially proposed his $44 billion deal for the social media platform, he said his desire to own Twitter had everything to do with free speech.
+Back when Musk initially proposed his $44 billion deal for the social media platform, he said his desire to own Twitter had everything to do with free speech.
 Since taking over, he’s spoke of the importance “to the future of civilization to have a common digital town square.”
 And while free speech may still be a North Star within segments of an already radically revamped headquarters, he recently tweeted another factor in his mission statement: